awsdocs/amazon-ec2-user-guide/doc_source/ami-policy.md

       1. To specify additional tags to assign to AMIs created by this schedule, choose **Add tags**\.

+   1. To deprecate AMIs when they should no longer be used, in the **AMI deprecation** section, select **Enable AMI deprecation for this schedule** and then specify the AMI deprecation rule\.
+The AMI deprecation rule specifies when AMIs are to be deprecated\.

+      If the schedule uses count\-based AMI retention, you must specify the number of oldest AMIs to deprecate\.
+The deprecation count must be less than or equal to the schedule's AMI retention count, and it can't be greater than 1000\.
+For example, if the schedule is configured to retain a maximum of 5 AMIs, then you can configure the scheduled to deprecate up to old 5 oldest AMIs\.

+      If the schedule uses age\-based AMI retention, you must specify the period after which AMIs are to be deprecated\.
+The deprecation count must be less than or equal to the schedule's AMI retention period, and it can't be greater than 10 years \(120 months, 520 weeks, or 3650 days\)\.
+For example, if the schedule is configured to retain AMIs for 10 days, then you can configure the scheduled to deprecate AMIs after periods up to 10 days after creation\.

    1. To copy AMIs created by the schedule to different Regions, in the **Cross\-Region copy** section, select **Enable cross\-Region copy**\.
 You can copy AMIs to up to three additional Regions in your account\.
 You must specify a separate cross\-Region copy rule for each destination Region\.

+      For each destination Region, you can specify the following:
+      + A retention policy for the AMI copy\.
+When the retention period expires, the copy in the destination Region is automatically deregistered\.
-      For each Region, you can choose different retention policies and you can choose whether to copy all tags or no tags\.
-If the source AMI is encrypted, or if encryption by default is enabled, the copied AMIs are encrypted\.
-If the source AMI is unencrypted, you can enable encryption\.
+      + Encryption status for the AMI copy\.
+If the source AMI is encrypted, or if encryption by default is enabled, the copied AMIs are always encrypted\.
+If the source AMI is unencrypted and encryption by default is disabled, you can optionally enable encryption\.
 If you do not specify a KMS key, the AMIs are encrypted using the default KMS key for EBS encryption in each destination Region\.
 If you specify a KMS key for the destination Region, then the selected IAM role must have access to the KMS key\.
+      + A deprecation rule for the AMI copy\.
+When the deprecation period expires, the AMI copy is automatically deprecated\.
+The deprecation period must be less than or equal to the copy retention period, and it can't be greater than 10 years\.
+      + Whether to copy all tags or no tags from the source AMI\.
 **Note**
 Do not exceed the number of concurrent AMI copies per Region\.